Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 42 - Minting NFTs and Building an NFT Marketplace like OpenSea/42.01 What You'll Build - A Website to Mint, Buy and Sell NFTs/README.md

 ### Current NFT Storage Practices

 Most NFTs today store their original files on third-party servers like IPFS.
 For example, NFT number 5465 on OpenSea links to a contract address on Etherscan, which points to an IPFS URL where the actual image is hosted and accessible to anyone.

+### Our Approach: On-Chain Storage

+In our marketplace, NFTs will be minted on the Internet Computer blockchain, with the actual data stored on-chain.
+This differs from simply having a smart contract with a URL pointing to external storage, enhancing security and decentralization.

+### Inspiration: Cryptopunks

+Our collection is inspired by Cryptopunks, one of the original NFT projects featuring pixel art characters with unique features like hats or 3D glasses.
+Prices for some Cryptopunks have reached extraordinary amounts, such as one sold for 124,000 ETH, worth approximately 415 million U.S. dollars.